AHeroicLlama/Mappalachia/User_Guides/Customization.md

 ### Map Marker options
 You can independently toggle map marker Icons or Labels to appear against their respective locations on the map.<br/>
 'Icons' shows the in-game map icons for named locations, whereas 'Labels' annotates their name onto the map.<br/>
-If the whole-map 'Grayscale' option is enabled, this will also grayscale icons.
-However in a color map, you can make just icons grayscale by selecting 'Grayscale Icons'.

 ### Legend Style
 This provides control over how (or if) the legend is drawn.